TheCaptainCraken/blog/content/posts/sangria/index.md

 ---
 title: The Ultimate Sangria Recipe
 date: 2025-01-06
 summary: My go-to sangria recipe that never misses.
-It’s been battle-tested in every scenario you can imagine and always delivers.
-Fruity, perfectly sweet (but not over the top), and sure to impress your friends and family.
+It's been battle-tested in every scenario you can imagine and always delivers.
+Fruity, perfectly sweet (but not over the top), and sure to impress your friends and family. 🍷🍎
 tags: ["recipe", "sangria", "wine", "summer"]
 series: ["Tavern Drinks"]
 series_order: 1
 ---